leoloveisme/happybeings/Book I Episode IV - New horizons/English/New horizons.md

 Background music: ???

-Energy: "Shall we contact them?"
+Energy XYZ: "Shall we contact them?"
-Energy: "We'll let them come and will meet them once they come."
+Energy XYZ: "We'll let them come and will communicate with them once they come."